 Treatment of acne scars, stretch marks and keloid scars

 Microneedling, PRP, dermal fillers and steroid injections can all be used to reduce the visibility of scar on the skin.

-Steriod injections is an additional option for treating keloid scars: Injections are administered into the scar every 4-8 weeks and can flatten the scars.
-The scars may become less prominent and less elevated but in most cases there will still be some change of the skin, that looks and feels different from normal skin.
-However, an improvement may also be well worth it, especially if the keloid scar is in the face.
+Steroid injection, is an additional option for treating keloid scars: Injections are administered into the scar every 4-8 weeks and can flatten the scars.
+The scars may become less prominent and less elevated, but in most cases, there will still be some change in the skin, that looks and feels different from normal skin.
+This, is well worth it, especially if the keloid scar is in the face.

-Fluorouracil or bleomycin injections for keloid scars: These can be combined with steriods.
+Fluorouracil or bleomycin injections for keloid scars, can be combined with steroids.